The value of compressor washes in aviation

 Having a regular wash schedule stops contaminants from building up to the level at which they become a problem.

-The cleaner the compressor, the more efficiently it will run.
+The , the more efficiently it will run.
 Like with any cleaning, regularly removing contaminants means they are also easier to remove.

 How often you conduct a clean is detailed in the AMM and is based on cycles or when the EGTM needs recovery.